Art Guard FAQs

-A. Rare earth magnets come in a wide variety of shapes and sizes, from a tiny 2 mm disk to a large cube, which allows for discreet placement on the smallest of objects and varying distances between magnet and sensor.
+A. Rare earth magnets come in a wide variety of shapes and sizes, from a tiny 2 mm disk to a large cube, which allows for discreet placement on anything from a piece of jewelry to an outdoor sculpture and varying distances between magnet and sensor.
 For instance, magnets can be sewn to a fabric or tapestry with a single thread.
 Or large magnets can be placed as much as 2 ft. from the sensor.

 Q. How do I know which magnet to use?

 A. We thoroughly review your entire installation with you and supply multiple magnets that are most appropriate for each particular asset.

 Q. How are magnets and sensors attached?

 A. There are a number of adhesives that can be employed for safe attachment of the magnet to the protected object, as well as the sensor to a supporting surface.
 Normally securing the magnet with museum wax and the sensor with double-sided pH neutral tape is sufficient.
 In cases where there is concern about adhering the magnet to a delicate surface, fresh wheat or rice paste can be employed.
 Art Guard’s staff is well versed in options and sensitive to delicate applications.

 Q. Do the magnets or sensors affect the art or objects in any way?